 prayers, he chooses 12 from among those disciples present.
 These, including

-Peter, James and John, are to continue with him on his journey to Jerusalem and the cross.
+Peter, James and John, are to continue with him on his journey to Jerusalem

 After choosing his disciples,